 Despite this, countries outside of Asia are also going strong with unicorns of their own.
 The UK is home to successful unicorns Deliveroo, valued at $2 billion in 2017, and mobile bank Monzo.

 As startups continue to break into unicorn status, young professionals need to be smart with their internship choices.
-Not only does interning within a startup team expose you to responsibilities that would be reserved for more senior members of staff in older companies, having a rising name or industry sector as a part of your credentials could be the key to attracting an employer’s attention.
+Not only does interning within a startup team expose you to responsibilities that would be reserved for more senior members of staff in older companies, having a rising name or career field as a part of your credentials could be the key to attracting an employer’s attention.

 We’re always on the lookout for the next unicorn – and with over 1,000 host companies in our intern abroad network, there are plenty of candidates.
 We have witnessed our partner companies go from strength to strength.
 Our interns have experienced placements in booming startups including a Shanghai-based cooking app that received awards from GooglePlay and was featured in the New York Times.

 In one of our Internship Locations, Manchester, we cooperate with innovative and award-winning start ups including a clothing retailer aimed at donations, sustainable development, and upholding UN Global goals, as well as being endorsed by UK household name celebrities.

 Change happens with actions, so if you’re interested in adding a unique and eye-catching internship to your resume, make the change and apply for a global internship online today.

 Want to find out something new?
 Browse our blogs.